onlyquake/xonotic-wiki/Repository_Access.md

     ./all compile
     ./all run

+Use `./all compile -r` to create a faster build without debug symbols.

 The `./all run` line can be followed by one of `glx` (Linux native), `sdl` (input/sound managed by SDL), `agl` (OSX native), `wgl` (Windows native), or `dedicated` (for server hosting) to choose which executable to run or compile.
 Seen as follows:

     ./all compile dedicated